-Pauline Tweedie is The Asia Foundation’s country representative in Timor-Leste, where she oversees a country team focused on good governance, reducing violence against women, promoting peace and justice and building an inclusive economy.
+Pauline Tweedie is chief project management officer for The Asia Foundation.
+She formerly served as The Asia Foundation’s country representative in Timor-Leste, where she oversaw a country team focused on good governance, reducing violence against women, promoting peace and justice and building an inclusive economy.

 Pauline was formerly a senior technical advisor with The Asia Foundation’s Program Specialist Group and a member of the Conflict and Fragility team where she provided expert advice and technical assistance to country offices in the areas of accountable government and elections, women’s political, social and economic inclusion, conflict mitigation, and peacebuilding.
 She has extensive quantitative and qualitative research experience having led numerous major public perception research projects and overseeing a review of all Asia Foundation perception survey work to gather and document 300 surveys which resulted in the development of the Foundation’s data visualization portal.